SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 As a mathematics nerd, I can tell you that is an easy thing to do.

-I got into a one-tweet "feud" with Rohan about GNU Taler, which provides anonymity for buyers, but not sellers (by design) and is purely payments method, not itself a currency (is is just software for frictionless payments with encryption security, and is open source free licenced, so is better than PayPal).
+I got into a one-tweet "feud" (the only one that has ever existed) with Rohan about GNU Taler, which provides anonymity for buyers, but not sellers (by design) and is purely a payments method, not itself a currency (it is just software for frictionless payments with encryption security, and is open source free licenced, so is better than PayPal).
 Rohan blasted me because some categories of workers who sell stuff a few lunatics do not want them too, need protection, so should also have anonymity protected.

 ((I do not think the payments system is the right place to protect workers, but it might be a necessary last ditch protection in some backwards countries, like the USA.))

 This ignores the fact GNU Taler can always protect certain categories of sellers too.
 You just design it so.
-It is just software. t is a n existing proof of concept for a central bank digital wallet.
+It is just software.
+It is an existing proof of concept for a central bank digital wallet.
 The point is, the technology already exists for serving most of the functions of cash.
-My only other point was that GNU Taler is free-libre software, so any central bank can use it, modify it to suit public use to protect anyone Rohan Grey wants to protect, and it remains free-libre (bu the GNU copyleft licence).
+My only other point was that GNU Taler is free-libre software, so any central bank can use it, modify it to suit public use to protect anyone Rohan Grey wants to protect, and it remains free-libre (by the GNU copyleft licence).

 I hope I do not come across as a nasty old grouchy nemesis of Brett Scott's.
 I do think the war on cash is real.
 There are smart ways to win it for the